akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 In any case, the highest sequence number will always be recovered so you can keep persisting new events without corrupting your event log.

+@@@ warning

+Disable of recovery is not normal behavior of an event sourced actor, since events and snapshots are not used for the recovery of the actor.

+@@@

 ### Recovery from only last event

 For some use cases it is enough to recover the actor from the last event, as an optimization to not replay all events.